thomasdorlo/thomasdorlo/content/author/admin/_index.md

 +++

 Thomas Dorlo is a pharmacometrician and clinical pharmacology expert.
-His research interests include neglected tropical diseases, and anything related to modeling of pharmacokinetics (PK) and pharmacodynamics (PD). <br><br>
+His research interests include neglected tropical diseases, international health, and anything related to modeling of pharmacokinetics (PK) and pharmacodynamics (PD). <br><br>
-He is leading a group that focuses on the clinical pharmacology, bioanalysis, therapeutic biomarker identification, and modelling and simulation of PK and PD, in the poverty-related diseases cutaneous leishmaniasis, post-kala-azar-dermal leishmaniasis, visceral leishmaniasis, and malaria.
-He co-leads the pharmacometrics group at the NKI, supervising various PhD students working on applied pharmacometrics in oncology.
+He is leading a group that focuses on clinical pharmacology, bioanalysis, biomarker evaluation, and modeling and simulation of PK and PD, for parasitic poverty-related diseases such as leishmaniasis (both cutaneous and visceral) and malaria.
+He co-leads the pharmacometrics group at the [NKI](http://www.nki.nl), supervising various PhD students working on applied pharmacometrics in oncology and maintaining the high-performance computing resources.
 The research is particularly focused on optimization of drug therapy in vulnerable populations, such as pregnant women and children.
-His work is supported by an Veni fellowship from the Netherlands Organisation for Scientific Research (NWO) and various EDCTP grants.
+His work is supported by a Veni fellowship from the [Netherlands Organisation for Scientific Research (NWO)](http://www.nwo.nl) and various [EDCTP](http://www.edctp.org) grants. <br><br>
+Thomas is also a board member of the [Dutch Soviety against Quackery](http://www.kwakzalverij) and publishes regularly on non-scientific alternative medicine, such as homeopathy and traditional medicine.